munificent/game-programming-patterns/book/architecture-performance-and-games.markdown

 </aside>

-You have to think about which parts of the program should be decoupled, and introduce abstractions at those points.
+You have to think about which parts of the program should be decoupled and introduce abstractions at those points.
 Likewise, you have to determine where extensibility should be engineered in so future changes are easier to make.